GoopSoftware/Registration-App/README.md

 # Registration Form App

-An app I created to practice form creation in android development.
-This is also my first app made solely with Kotlin.
+An app I created to practice form creation, Material Deisgn 3, and ViewBinding in Kotlin.
-It uses Material Design 3 and data binding

 ## Features